learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 # Preface

-You are likely to be familiar with using `Ctrl+F` from an editor, word processor, web browser, IDE, etc to quickly locate where a particular string occurs. `grep` is similar, but much more versatile and feature-rich version of the search functionality usable from command line.
+You are likely to be familiar with using `Ctrl+F` from an editor, word processor, web browser, IDE, etc to quickly locate where a particular string occurs. `grep` is similar, but much more versatile and feature-rich version of the search functionality usable from the command line.
 Modern requirements have given rise to tools like `ripgrep` that provide out-of-box features such as recursive search while respecting ignore rules of a version controlled directory.
 An important feature that the GUI applications may lack is **regular expressions**, which helps to precisely define a matching criteria.
 You could consider it as sort of a mini-programming language in itself.
-So, apart from covering command options, regular expressions will also be discussed in detail.
+So, apart from covering command options, regular expressions will also be discussed in detail in this book.

 The book heavily leans on examples to present features one by one.
 It is recommended that you manually type each example and experiment with them.
 Understanding both the nature of sample input string and the output produced is essential.
 As an analogy, consider learning to drive a bike or a car — no matter how much you read about them or listen to explanations, you need to practice a lot and infer your own conclusions.
 Should you feel that copy-paste is ideal for you, [code snippets are available chapter wise on GitHub](https://github.com/learnbyexample/learn_gnugrep_ripgrep/tree/master/code_snippets).